cypress-io/cypress-documentation/source/guides/guides/command-line.md

 You can use also require Cypress as a Node module.

 {% note warning %}
-The Cypress module is brand new and we are still adding more functionality to it.
+The Cypress module is still in beta and we are still adding more functionality to it.
 Its API may change in the future.
 {% endnote %}

-Here's an example of programmatically running a spec file:
+Here is an example of programmatically running a spec file:

 ```js
 const cypress = require('cypress')